 To keep Seehofer’s more right-wing party — which groups with Merkel’s own Christian Democrats in the federal parliament — quiet, the chancellor suspended family reunifications late last year.
 But she did so without first winning the approval of her other coalition partners, the Social Democrats.

-Sigmar Gabriel, the Social Democrat leader and economy minister, complained at the time, “The left hand of the government doesn’t know what the right is doing anymore.”
+Sigmar Gabriel, the Social Democratic Party leader and economy minister, complained at the time, “The left hand of the government doesn’t know what the right is doing anymore.”

 But Gabriel also recognized the political risk of admitting a record number of immigrants, predicting that attitudes would shift dramatically once local governments would be forced to choose “between caring for refugees and renovating a school or financing a swimming pool.”